Vertigo Treatment Magill

 Do you or someone you know experience Vertigo?
 Recently one of our Physios, Chloe, who has a special interest in […]

-At Core Physiotherapy and Pilates Studio, we take a structured approach to evaluating and managing vertigo and dizziness.
+At Core Physio & Pilates, we take a structured approach to evaluating and managing vertigo and dizziness.
 Based in Magill, we offer customised care to help clients restore their balance and confidence.